-- What are the levels of psycho-social distress in men with advanced prostate cancer, including that relate PSA anxiety? - What are the unmet supportive care needs of men with advanced prostate cancer? with particular focus Australian men -> see above introduction
+- What are the levels of psycho-social distress in men with advanced prostate cancer, including that related to PSA anxiety? - What are the unmet supportive care needs of men with advanced prostate cancer? with particular focus on Australian men -> see above introduction

-Questions, for which no relevant evidence was found during the systematic review:
+Clinical questions considered, but for which no evidence was found during systematic review

-- What is the evidence that multidisciplinary care for men with locally advanced or metastatic prostate car is effective? - Are there interventions that promote hope, meaning making, satisfaction with life and positive adjustment
+- What is the evidence that multidisciplinary care for men with locally advanced or metastatic prostate cancer is effective? - Are there interventions that promote hope, meaning making, satisfaction with life and positive adjustment?